Athanasia-HITLab/Athanasia-HITLab/README.md

 ✨ Welcome to my Github profile! ✨

 Hello, I'm Athanasia Symeonidou!
 I am a XR developer & research scientist, with a PhD in engineering and a background in physics and telecom enginnering!
-I work at the intersection of development, research and creativity in the domain of extended reality (XR) and I have a strong interest in immmersive technologies.
+I work at the intersection of development, research and creativity in the domain of extended reality (XR) and I have a strong interest for immmersive technologies.

 #unity #VR #AR #MR #XR #PhD